Nevertheless, she persisted

 "Nevertheless, she persisted" is an expression adopted by the feminist movement, especially in the United States.
 It became popular in 2017 after the United States Senate voted to require Senator Elizabeth Warren to stop speaking during the confirmation of Senator Jeff Sessions as U.S. Attorney General.
 Senate Majority Leader Mitch McConnell made this remark during his comments following the vote.

 The expression went viral as feminists posted it on social media with hashtag references to other women.
 Its meaning has expanded to refer more broadly to women's persistence in breaking barriers, despite being silenced or ignored.

 Background

 Senate debate on confirmation of Jeff Sessions

 On February 7, 2017, the U.S. Senate debated confirmation of Senator Jeff Sessions of Alabama to become Attorney General.
 Senator Elizabeth Warren of Massachusetts spoke against confirmation, criticizing his record on civil rights.

-Senator Warren quoted a statement from 1986 by former Senator Ted Kennedy regarding Senator Sessions' nomination to federal court judge, "He is, I believe, a disgrace to the Justice Department, and he should withdraw his nomination and resign his position."
+Senator Warren quoted a statement from 1986 by former Senator Ted Kennedy regarding Senator Sessions's nomination to federal court judge, "He is, I believe, a disgrace to the Justice Department, and he should withdraw his nomination and resign his position."
 Senator Warren said she "will stand with Senator Kennedy, and, like he did, I will cast my vote against the nomination of Senator Sessions."

 Senator Warren continued by reading a letter that Coretta Scott King had written to the Senate Judiciary Committee in 1986: